Our team

 Dr. Matt Englar-Carlson

-Dr. Englar-Carlson is a licensed psychologist specializing in evidence-based therapy and culturally responsive mental health care.
+Dr. Englar-Carlson specializes in evidence-based therapy and culturally responsive mental health care.
 As Department Chair of Counseling at Cal State Fullerton, founder of the Center for Boys and Men, and a Fellow of the American Psychological Association, he brings decades of clinical practice and outreach research to The Path's clinical team.

 - Evidence-Based Therapy